PromtEngineer/localGPT-Vision/README.md

 2. Response Generation with Vision Language Models:
    - The retrieved document images are passed to a Vision Language Model (VLM).
-   - Supported models include Qwen2-VL-7B-Instruct, Google Gemini, and OpenAI GPT-4.
+   - Supported models include Qwen2-VL-7B-Instruct, LLAMA3.2, Pixtral, Molmo, Google Gemini, and OpenAI GPT-4.
    - These models generate responses by understanding both the visual and textual content of the documents.
    - NOTE: The quality of the responses is highly dependent on the VLM used and the resolution of the document images.